Lisin: Mythology

 Only a single literary composition focused on Lisin is known.
 It is referred to as Lisin A in Assyriological literature, following the Electronic Text Corpus of Sumerian Literature naming system.
 It was most likely composed in the Old Babylonian period, and copies are known from various locations, including Ur, Nippur and Meturan.
-It was a part of the curriculum of scribal schools, and some of the known copies have the composition Enlil and Namzitara inscribed on the reverse.
+It was a part of the curriculum of scribal schools.
 Since the Meturan copy of has been found in a house whose inhabitant, a certain Bēlšunu, had relatives bearing theophoric names invoking Lisin, it is possible the text was connected to the active worship of this goddess.
 It focuses on her lament over the death of her son.
 She apparently blames her mother, Ninhursag, for it.
 The text states that her cries reached the cult center of the latter, Adab.
-Some of the known copies have the composition Enlil and Namzitara inscribed in reverse.
+Some of the discovered copies have the composition Enlil and Namzitara inscribed on the reverse of the tablet.

 Lisin is also referenced in a single line of the lament Egime and Lulil, which also describes her as a mourning goddess.
 In an emesal text which might be a lament focused on a presently unidentified dying god, she appears alongside goddesses such as Nintinugga, Ninisina, Ninmug and Ereš'ugga.
 A fragment of another lament in which Ninhursag apparently mourns Lisin, here presented as a male deity and her son, is also known.